gbifargentina/ala-bootstrap2/README.md

 It provides the same layout as the latest available version of ala-web-theme but with the following differences:

 - **Deferred Javascript loading**: All javascript loading (including jquery) is now deferred to the bottom of the page as the default best practice.
-- **jQuery 1.11+ support **: We are not limited by just using version 1.7.x like before. **Version 1.11.1** is provided by default, but you can use other version in your host app if you need to.
+- **Newer JQuery library versions support **: We are not limited by just using version 1.7.x anymore. **Version 1.11.1** is provided by default, but you can use other version in your host app if you need to.
-- The jquery-migration library is now included by default to support legacy components like the autocomplete widget that appears in the search section of the main template.
+- The [jquery-migrate library](https://github.com/jquery/jquery-migrate/) is now included by default to support legacy components like the autocomplete widget that appears in the search section of the main template.
 - All Single-Sign-On relevant code has been removed.
-This code is now hosted in the ala-auth plugin.
+This code is now hosted in the new ala-auth plugin.

+## Upgrading from ala-web-theme

-That means that if you want upgrade from ala-web-theme you will have to take into consideration the following checks:
+If you want upgrade from ala-web-theme you will have to take into consideration the following points:

 - Remove all references to resources whose disposition is within the page header.
 Eg:
 ```
 disposition: 'head'
 ```
 - All your inline javascript that is not within a resources plugin tag ```<r:script>...</r:script>``` will probably break.
-- If you want to use jQuery UI library, you will have to compile a custom distribution that exclused the **autocomplete** widget.
+- If you want to use **JQuery UI** library, you will have to compile a custom distribution that excludes the **autocomplete** widget.
+- You will probably need to explicitly declare the dependency with the new ala-auth plugin.